-1) Contractual obstacles which have the effect of discouraging switching, or which create disputes between the consumer and Losing Provider due to the consumer's intention to switch this may create additional contractual obstacles.
+1) Contractual obstacles which have the effect of discouraging switching, or which create disputes between the consumer and Losing Provider due to the consumer's intention to switch additional concern was raised where contracts containing such terms were connected with subsidised equipment as this may create additional contractual obstacles.
 Contractual terms providing for the automatic renewal of MCPs (also known as rollover contracts) was also highlighted as a growing concern by a number of NRAs.